ckt1031/cohere-to-openai/README.md

 # Cohere To OpenAI (Cloudflare Worker)

+**Status**: Deprecated, no longer updating until further notice.

+Thanks for your support ☺️, Cohere has released it's own OpenAI compatibility API, you can directly migrate to the new compatibility API ([docs](https://docs.cohere.com/docs/compatibility-api)).

+---

 [简体中文](./docs/README-zh-CN.md)

 This is a simple Cloudflare Worker that transform Cohere API to OpenAI API, easily deployable to Cloudflare Workers.